mendixlabs/generator-mendix/README.md

 ## Issues

-Issues can be reported on [Github](https://github.com/JelteMX/generator-mendix/issues).
+Issues can be reported on [Github](https://github.com/mendix/generator-mendix/issues).

-## License

-Apache 2